harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### What rate limiting policy does Harness employ for API requests?

-Harness imposes a rate limiting policy on API requests to ensure system stability.
+Harness imposes a rate-limiting policy on API requests to ensure system stability.
 This policy sets a limit of 350 queries per minute (QPM) and 5.833 queries per second (QPS) for all external-facing APIs.
 For more information, go to [Platform rate limits](/docs/platform/rate-limits).

 ### Can I get user group and user lists in CSV or Excel?